swtv-kaist/cs350-fall25/README.md

 # KAIST CS350 Intro. to Software Engineering, Fall '25

 ## Announcement
-- Dec 10: No final project presentation since we skip the revision of the Safehome implementation and documents (i.e., no meeting on Dec 22).
+- Dec 10: No HW#5 and no final project presentation to reduce your workload during the final exam week (i.e., no meeting on Dec 22).
 - Nov 17: No class on Nov 19.
 Instead, I will upload a makeup lecture movie for Nov 19th class by tonight so that you can start Safehome implementation early.
 - Nov 12: Dec 3 (Wed) class will be an offline class, not an online class.
 - Nov 3: We do not have a class on Dec 1.
 Instead of a makeup class, we will extend class hour by 10 min.